reactive-python/reactpy/docs/source/core-abstractions.rst

 Component Layout
 ----------------

-Displaying components requires you to turn them into :ref:`VDOM <VDOM Mimetype>`.
+Displaying components requires you to turn them into :ref:`VDOM`.
 This transformation, known as "rendering a component", is done by a :class:`~idom.core.proto.LayoutType`.
 Layouts are responsible for rendering components and scheduling their re-renders when they change.
 IDOM's concrete